fbpx

 Natural Lubricants and Moisturizers

 Vaginal dryness can be a significant barrier to a satisfying sex life during menopause.
 Over-the-counter natural lubricants and moisturizers can provide relief.
-Water-based lubricants like K-Y Jelly or Astroglide can be applied before intercourse to reduce friction and discomfort.
-For regular maintenance, vaginal moisturizers such as Replens or Luvena can be used to maintain moisture.
-These products are typically free from hormones and can be a safe alternative for those who prefer not to use hormonal treatments.
+Water-free moisturizers like Mae by Damiva will help applied with the moisturization and with intercourse to reduce friction and discomfort.
+For regular maintenance, vaginal and labial moisturizers such as Mae and Cleo can be used to maintain moisture.
+These products are free from hormones, from chemicals and from beeswax, which should also not be used down there.
+They are a safe alternative for those who prefer not to use hormonal treatments.

 The Role of Regular Sexual Activity